The Australian Ballet Ticketing Terms and Conditions

 Parking vouchers are not date specific and may be used year-round, not just for performance dates.

-Parking vouchers will expire on 31 December on the year of purchase.
+Parking vouchers will expire on 31 December on the year of purchase or once they have been used.
 Expired parking vouchers cannot be exchanged or extended.

 Parking voucher holders are offered assured parking on all weekend and evening performance dates.
 Parking cannot be guaranteed for midweek matinee performances.